ne-bulochkin/performance-challenge-andrei/README.md

 ## How to submit the solution

-You can share it in a document based on the [Pleo Design Doc template](Template-Design-Doc.md) or in the format of your choice.
+In order to evaluate your solution, you can share a technical design that describes what assumptions were taken, what components are involved, how they communicate, and how you would you load test it.
+Internally Pleo uses the [Design Doc template](Template-Design-Doc.md),  but feel free to modify the template structure or use the format of your choice.

-We recommend you to follow an iterative approach, and on each scaling phase, describe the steps taken to scale the system, how to load test it, what assumptions were taken, and a link or an image to a design tool that describes the solution.
-Each of these steps can be a new commit so we can see the design process.
+Bear in mind that there is no single solution to this challenge, and it could be improved indefinitely.
+From Pleo, we are conscious of your time and we don’t aim to have a complete answer but to know how you would reason if this was a real scenario.
+If you chose to adopt an iterative approach, please commit on each new advance on the challenge so we can evaluate the journey to the solution.